- Tony Jojola, Isleta, American, 1958-

 As more Pueblo artists learn to work in glass, the question of what is “traditional” comes up.
 Jojola looks at it this way: “Lots of people think silver is a traditional Native American medium, but it wasn’t in the beginning.”

 Jojola’s family and cultural background have significantly influenced his work.
 He learned pottery making from his grandmother and continues to shape traditional forms, using glass instead of clay.
 “I feel that glass relates to clay very strongly,” he says.
 “To me, glass is like clay you can’t touch.”
 Jojola also honors his family by using his grandfather’s silver jewelry stamps on some of his glass vessels.

 Jojola's time at the Pilchuck Glass School and exposure to artists like Vincent van Gogh also play a pivotal role in the work he creates.
 “I continue to rely on my culture for inspiration, but I want to be known as a contemporary artist, an innovator,” Jojola says.

-The shape of Untitled (Kilt Series 06) is reminiscent of traditional Isleta Pueblo jars like the one shown at left.
+The shape of Untitled (Kilt Series 06) is reminiscent of the form of traditional Isleta Pueblo jars, such as the one shown in this image here.

 Jojola is known for his use of bright, distinctive colors, like this lime green with accents of red and black.
 “I love color, I love Van Gogh, but those paintings are not what inspired me.
 The colors I love are the ones we have in the world of New Mexico,” he says.